Banker Bischoff to head Britain's accounting watchdog

-The government said Bischoff, who is stepping down from his current post as chairman of Lloyds Banking Group (LLOY.L), will join the FRC on May 1, replacing Baroness Hogg whose departure had already been announced.
+The government said Bischoff, who is stepping down from his current post as chairman of Lloyds Banking Group, will join the FRC on May 1, replacing Baroness Hogg whose departure had already been announced.

 Gay Huey Evans, an FRC board member, will become the watchdog's deputy chair, replacing Glen Moreno.